SliceTheDuck/WhyDidIDoThis/README.md

 Translates German code resembling csharp, to actual csharp by mapping the german words to the proper counterparts

-This is probably not(most definitly is not) a full translation, feel free to edit, fork, share this Repository.
+This is probably not(most definitly is not) a full translation, feel free to edit, fork, share or hate this Repository.